Demo

 Location and hours:

-This position is located at the Adult Corrections Facility at 1145 Shenandoah Lane, Plymouth, MN 55447.
+These positions are located at the Adult Corrections Facility at 1145 Shenandoah Lane, Plymouth, MN 55447.
 The ACF is a medium level security facility, it is located 13 miles from downtown Minneapolis, and there is no public transportation to this facility.
-Based on current requirements hires must live in or relocate to Minnesota or Wisconsin.
+New Employee Orientation (NEO) for all new benefit-earning employees is in-person in downtown Minneapolis.
+Details about NEO will be provided upon hire.

 Candidates must be available to work various 12-hour shifts, which includes day, evening, overnight, holiday, and weekend hours.
 Anyone indicating limited availability will not be considered.

-A shift differential of $1.00 per hour will be paid for nights and weekends.
+A shift differential of $1.10 per hour will be paid for nights and $2.00 per hour for weekends.
 Meals are provided and a uniform allowance is given for qualifying positions.

 About the position type: